Thingybob8055/6502-CPU/README.md

 ### Linux

-To compile from the terminal, from the root directory, run:
+To compile from the terminal, from the project folder, run:
 ```bash
 make
 ```